billvaglienti/ProtoGen/README.md

 The Protocol tag supports the following attributes:

 - `name` : The name of the protocol.
 This will set the name of the primary header file for this protocol, and the generic packet utility functions.
 In this example (and elsewhere in this file) the name is "Demolink".
-This attribute is mandatory, all other Protcol attributes are optional.
+This attribute is mandatory, all other attributes are optional.

 - `title` : The title of the protocol.
 This is used as the title for the first paragraph in the documentation output.
 If title is not given the title of the first paragraph will be `name` + "Protocol".